-Then, I discovered, after enrolling online, I apparently wasn’t in their system.
+Then, I discovered, after enrolling online, that I apparently wasn’t in their system.
 So, I got routed to another endless ringing session at eligibility.
 I waited 16 minutes before deciding to give up and try a different route.
-Thanks Dallas VA medical center.
+Thanks, Dallas VA Medical Center.
 That’s 16 minutes of my life I won’t get back.

 When I called the main VA line, I actually got someone who was really helpful!
 Unfortunately, he confirmed that I was enrolled and that the issue was with eligibility at their end.
 He suggested I go in person to the eligibility office (60 miles away) and request the paperwork to get started.
 He said that it was commonplace for this to happen, as apparently there is no standard method of getting people enrolled in VA care facilities.

 There is no standard method from hospital to hospital for a NATIONAL healthcare system.

 So, he routed me back to the exact same extension ((214)742-8387 x72664) where I previously spent 16 minutes listening to ringing.
 Apparently, nobody at the VA eligibility office in the Dallas VA Medical Center works between 2:30 PM and 3:30 PM on a Monday afternoon.
 Yes, it rang and rang and rang with no answer, again, for another 18 minutes.

 Ironically, part of the hold music talked about too much stress in your life.
 This process certainly increased my stress!